How Essential Oils Work?

 Olfactory Nerves and Oil Inhalation

-Fragrance is one of man’s greatest enjoyments, bringing back memories of past experience
+The fragrance is one of man’s greatest enjoyments, bringing back memories of past experiences and creating a feeling of security, grounding, and well-being.

 – Copyright 1996-2000 Dr. Gary Young